Sub-leading twist transverse momentum dependent parton distributions in the light-front quark-diquark model: Acknowledgement

 \section{Acknowledgement}

-We would also like to thank Chandan Mondal for insightful discussion on phenomenology section.
-NK would like to thank the Science \& Engineering Research Board, Department of Science and Technology, Government of India for providing Teacher Associateship Research Excellence Award, Grant No. TAR/2021/000157 for the financial support.
-H.D. would like to thank the Science and Engineering Research Board, Department of Science and Technology, Government of India through the grant (Ref No. MTR/2019/000003) under MATRICS scheme for financial support.
+Authors would like to thank Chandan Mondal for insightful discussion on phenomenology section.
+N.K. and H.D. would like to thank the Science \& Engineering Research Board, Department of Science and Technology, Government of India for providing Teacher Associateship Research Excellence Award, Grant No. TAR/2021/000157 for the financial support.